AyrA/scs/README.md

 - [ ] SCS is theoretically only a temporary name. `csc` (C# Compiler) is already the name of the real compiler and `css` (C# Script) is already a completely different format.
 - [ ] Implement `//#version`
+- [ ] Build a Library
+- [ ] More Documentation than just the readme file.